 Melbourne Weather March Averages, Australia

-March is the start of autumn in Melbourne and continues to bring excellent weather conditions for the time being.
-However, temperatures will soon start to fall over the rest of the three-month period.
-While most of the crowds begin to go home during this time of the year, that doesn't mean that you have to as well.
+d.
+While most of the crowds begin to go home during this time of the year, that doesn't mean you have to as well.
 There are still plenty of festivals and events to enjoy and with fewer crowds it is easier to get a hotel room as well as reservations at the most popular restaurants.

 Rain chances remain steady from the previous two months with an average of 44mm of precipitation expected.
-This rain will fall over the period of 8 days out of the month.
+This rain will fall over a period of eight days out of the month.

 Additionally, the amount of sunshine per day is getting less and less thanks to the change in seasons.
 During this time of the year, the area will only get 8 hours of sunshine per day.
 This is down from 11 hours just two months previously.